-There are two routes to the MPhil, one by completion of credit-bearing modules and submission of a thesis as set in section B.I.4., and one by research as set out in section C.II.
+There are two routes to the MPhil, one by completion of credit-bearing modules and submission of a thesis as set out in section B.I.4., and one by research as set out in section C.II.
 Both are research degrees.

-- I. Postgraduate Certificates, Diplomas and Postgraduate Degrees with a Taught Element - 1.
-A candidate who has, over a period of not more than one semester for a full-time student, two semesters for a part-time student and two years for a distance-learning student: - A. gained at least 60 credits, of which at least 40 credits are at 5000 level, in an approved programme; and - B. satisfied the Committee of Examiners for that programme; and - C. satisfied the fee requirements, shall be awarded the Postgraduate Certificate.
+I. Postgraduate Certificates, Diplomas and postgraduate degrees with a taught element shall be awarded the Postgraduate Certificate.

+- 1. A candidate who has, over a period of not more than two consecutive semesters for a full-time or part-time student and two years for a distance-learning student: - A. gained at least 60 credits from taught modules, of which at least 40 credits are at 5000 level, in an approved programme; and - B. satisfied the module board for that programme; and - C. satisfied the fee requirements,